s1ckboii/UnityTools/README.md

             EditorGUILayout.PropertyField(guardianProp);
 ```

-(Also noting that the `[HideInInspector]` was not necessary as I change my logic since then and it effectively doesn't do anything..)
+(Also noting that the `[HideInInspector]` was not necessary as I changed my logic since then and it effectively doesn't do anything..)

 The first tool I made is a simple Enemy Path script with cool editor design.
 `EnemyPath.cs` is a very basic script to connect waypoints from one and to another which I'm using for my enemies.